Options dwindle for voters diagnosed with covid-19 as Election Day draws near

 “We’re painfully aware that this need for a signature might prevent some individuals from safely voting, but we’re really trying hard to overcome that,” said Deborah Cronmiller, director of the Wisconsin League of Women Voters.
 “We have what we have and we’ve tried to make the best of it.”

 Under Wisconsin law, witnesses can also serve as an “agent” for hospitalized voters, retrieving and delivering their ballots in the week leading up to Election Day.
-This year, the state’s Election Commission decided that agents can do the same for voters who are “under a doctor’s order to quarantine at a place other than a hospital.”
+This year, the state’s election commission decided that agents can do the same for voters who are “under a doctor’s order to quarantine at a place other than a hospital.”

 For its March primary, Ohio expanded the definition of a hospitalized voter to include those in quarantine or isolation, allowing them to get emergency absentee ballots, but it has since rescinded that directive.
 Illinois never took that step, despite a plea from voter advocates.

 Maggie Sheehan, a spokeswoman for the Ohio secretary of state, said that “county boards of elections must offer curbside voting for voters physically unable to enter polling locations.”
+After this story published online, Sheehan said Ohio voters in quarantine or isolation would qualify for emergency ballots.
+It was unclear when that decision was made.

-Matt Dietrich, a spokesman for the Illinois secretary of state, said state lawmakers did not expand the group of people who are eligible for emergency absentee ballots.
+Matt Dietrich, a spokesman for the Illinois board of elections, said state lawmakers did not expand the group of people who are eligible for emergency absentee ballots.
 He recommended that newly diagnosed people seeking to vote check with local election authorities about curbside voting, which has been expanded in Illinois.

 In the past week, Ohio and Illinois have added 15,000 and 30,000 cases, respectively.